 – Try the guava root and bark cure.

 – Consume some onion and black pepper to help you relax.

-Malaria is a water-borne disease that, like dengue, is brought on by water blockage in the local environment.
+Malaria is a mosquito-borne disease that, like dengue, is brought on by water blockage in the local environment.
 Mosquitoes breed in the standing water that collects around the property.
 Anopheles nymphs The malaria virus is spread by mosquitoes to humans.